janzheng/sheetlogger/readme.md

-# Sheet.log
+# SheetLogs

-Sheet.log is a simple console.log-like logger — think Sentry — to Google Sheets with a modified [SpreadAPI script](https://spreadapi.roombelt.com/).
+SheetLogs is a simple wrapper to add to and read from Google Sheets.

-This is ideal for projects and prototypes where Sentry is too heavy, and you just want a semi-public log dump.
-Google Sheets is great because they have filtering, formulas, graphing, and more stuff built in.
+It can be used to easily save data like logs or form responses to Google Sheets, turning Sheets into simple databases.

-Google Sheets supports up to roughly 200,000 cells per sheet (I think), which makes sheet.log perfect for toy projects and MVPs that need a faux, persisted "database"
+Since Sheets supports up to roughly 200,000 cells per sheet, this makes SheetLogs perfect for toy projects and MVPs that need a "faux", persisted "database".

-Sheet.log is built on top of the excellent [SpreadAPI](https://spreadapi.roombelt.com/) library, which is a Google Apps Script library that turns any Google Sheets into a data store.
+SheetLogs is built on top of the excellent [SpreadAPI](https://spreadapi.roombelt.com/) library, which is a Google Apps Script library that turns any Google Sheets into a data store.

 ## Installation